InterNetX/php-domainrobot-sdk/docs/guide/installation.md

 use Domainrobot\Domainrobot;
 ```

-internetx/php-domainrobot-sdk uses the [PSR-4: Autoloader](https://www.php-fig.org/psr/psr-4/) so once you installed the package via composer and required the autoload.php file you can start to implement your first task.
+internetx/php-domainrobot-sdk uses the [PSR-4: Autoloader](https://www.php-fig.org/psr/psr-4/) so once you've installed the package via composer and the required autoload.php file, you can start to implement your first task.

 ## Usage